Louis' Lunch

-Louis' Lunch is a hamburger restaurant in New Haven, Connecticut, which claims to be the first restaurant to serve hamburgers and the oldest hamburger restaurant in the United States.
+Louis' Lunch is a hamburger restaurant in New Haven, Connecticut which claims to be the first restaurant to serve hamburgers and the oldest continuously operated hamburger restaurant in the United States.
 It was opened as a small lunch wagon in 1895 and was one of the first places in the U.S. to serve steak sandwiches.
 According to Louis' Lunch, the hamburger was created in 1900 in response to a customer's hurried request for a lunch to go.
-In 1917, Louis moved the business into a square-shaped brick building that had once been a tannery.
+In 1917, Louis moved the business into a square brick building that had once been a tannery.

 In 1975, the restaurant was moved four blocks down to 263 Crown Street.
-Hamburgers cooked in the restaurant are made on the original cast iron vertical gas broilers from 1898, and the toast is made in a 1929 Savory Appliance Radiant Gas Toaster.
+Hamburgers are still made on the original cast iron vertical gas broilers from 1898, and the toast is made in a 1929 Savory Appliance Radiant Gas Toaster.
 The building is a New Haven landmark.